During a video meeting, a third of French executives have already worn pajamas or underwear

 Executives are very numerous (85%) to turn on their camera.
 But they are only 32% to do it systematically.
 And for good reason … when the camera is deactivated, more than a third of participants, and almost half of those under 40, admit that they do not always wear appropriate attire.

-They seem to want to take advantage of this meeting format to discuss more casual outfits, such as pajamas or underwear, for more than a third of them (35%).Even not to wear it at all.
+They seem to want to take advantage of this meeting format to discuss more casual outfits, such as pajamas or underwear, for more than a third of them (35%), or even not wearing them at all.
 Thus, they are 5% of executives questioned to admit having already participated in a video meeting while being naked.

-Likewise, 74% of executives under the age of 40 admit to having already discussed with their colleagues via messaging, in parallel with a videoconference meeting.
+Similarly, 74% of executives under 40 admit to having already discussed with their colleagues via messaging, in parallel with a videoconference meeting.
 Wiser, those over 40 are only 57% to do so.
-Others (22%) actually performed a task such as cleaning or cooking during a videoconference meeting with the camera off.
+Others (22%) actually performed a task such as cleaning or cooking, during a videoconference meeting with the camera off.

 What will be the future of videoconferencing?
 With or without a camera?
 In pajamas, naked or tie?